Latest News at The Engravers Journal

 Try our new on-line subscription order form.

-to Justin Peterson of Gold Star Awards & Engraving, in Layton, UT, for sending comments on an Ad Express card.
+to Debra Crawford of North Alabama Trophies, in Rainsville, AL, for sending comments on an Ad Express card.
 Don't forget to keep sending in your comments on the Ad Express cards.
 Ad Express Card included in each issue.
 You can be a winner too!
 By utilizing our Ad Express Reader Service program, you can request information directly from suppliers and be entered into our monthly subscription drawing.
 There are three ways to participate: Fill out the Ad Express Card included in every issue and mail or fax it back to us; fill out the Ad Express E-Card on our website or request information from the Ad Express Reader Service card that is e-mailed to subscribers each month.
 Good luck!

 Tip: The Final Touch